-- 74 The assurance practitioner shall determine whether sufficient appropriate evidence has been obtained to support the conclusions expressed in the assurance report. - 75 In circumstances when a performance engagement incorporates both performance audit of an activity and performance review on another activity, under paragraph 74 of this ASAE, the assurance practitioner needs to clearly distinguish the two types of conclusions expressed. - In developing the conclusion, the assurance practitioner ordinarily considers all relevant evidence obtained, regardless of whether it appears to corroborate or to contradict information about the economy, efficiency or effectiveness of the activity.
-The assurance practitioner's conclusion in a direct reporting engagement may consist of a series of conclusions about different aspects of a number of activities s where this is appropriate in the context of the particular performance engagement.
+- 79 The assurance practitioner shall determine whether sufficient appropriate evidence has been obtained to support the conclusions expressed in the assurance report. - In circumstances when a performance engagement incorporates both performance audit of an activity and performance review on another activity, under paragraph 79 of this ASAE, the assurance practitioner needs to clearly distinguish the two types of conclusions expressed. - In developing the conclusion, the assurance practitioner ordinarily considers all relevant evidence obtained, regardless of whether it appears to corroborate or to contradict information about the economy, efficiency or effectiveness of the activity.
+The assurance practitioner's conclusion in a direct reporting engagement may consist of a series of conclusions about different aspects of a number of activities where this is appropriate in the context of the particular performance engagement. - The assurance report shall be in writing and shall contain a clear expression of the assurance practitioner's conclusion against the objectives communicated or agreed in the terms of the performance engagement.